dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 * Each of the class methods write the type of `TValue` and the value of `Value` to the console.
 Writing to the console is only for demonstration purposes.
 Production apps usually avoid writing to the console in favor of app *logging*.
 For more information, see <xref:blazor/fundamentals/logging> and <xref:fundamentals/logging/index>.

 > [!NOTE]
 > *Open generic types and methods* don't specify types for type placeholders.
 Conversely, *closed generics* supply types for all type placeholders.
 The examples in this section demonstrate closed generics, but invoking JS interop *instance methods* with open generics ***is supported***.
-Use of open generics is ***not*** supported for [static .NET method invocations](#invoke-a-static-net-method), which were described earlier in this article.
+Use of open generics isn't supported for [static .NET method invocations](#invoke-a-static-net-method), which were described earlier in this article.

 For more information, see the following articles: